The One Where the Fireflash comes back for seconds.

 - Continuity Nod: The episode constantly references the series premiere, Trapped in the Sky.
 Several characters from that episode return.

-- Take a Third Option: In the climax the third Fireflash, with Scott and Gordon on board, is about to crash into the ocean, and Gordon realizes there is no time to properly fix the cut cable of the Elevator Power Unit.
-His solution; just hold the two ends together with his bare hands.
+- Take a Third Option: In the climax, the third Fireflash (with Scott and Gordon on board) is about to crash into the ocean and Gordon realizes there is no time to properly fix the cut cable of the Elevator Power Unit.
+His solution?
+Simply hold the two ends together with his bare hands.
 It works.

-- Up to Eleven: Thunderbird 2, the biggest Thunderbird, is utterly dwarfed next to the Fireflash.
+- Up to Eleven: Thunderbird 2, the largest Thunderbird (that doesn't travel to or reside in Space), is utterly dwarfed next to the Fireflash.

-- Vehicular Sabotage: What happens to several Flashflash crafts.
+- Vehicular Sabotage: What happens to several Fireflash crafts.